FlippingFlips/pingod-addons/docs/content/exporting/export-windows-icon.md

 weight: 48
 ---

-If you need to change the icon
+If you need to change the icon, which by default PinGod does then you will need `RCEdit`.

 - Make icon with all size in one file
-- Download [RCEdit (Github)](https://github.com/electron/rcedit/releases) and add the path in Godots `Editor Settings\RCedit`
+- A. Download [RCEdit (Github)](https://github.com/electron/rcedit/releases) and add the path in Godots `Editor Settings\RCedit`
+- B. Or use chocolatey `choco install rcedit`
 - Change icon in the Godots `Project Settings/Application/Config`

 ![image](../../images/exports-icons-rcedit.jpg)